Sthopeless/PedalinoMini/README.md

   (-) Not supported
 - USB-MIDI and DIN-MIDI are always available if hardware implemented.

-## How to connect PedalinoMini™ to a WiFi network
+## How to connect SthopePedal to a WiFi network

-PedalinoMini™ supports IEEE 802.11 b/g/n WiFi with WPA/WPA2 authentication (only 2.4 GHz).
+SthopePedal supports IEEE 802.11 b/g/n WiFi with WPA/WPA2 authentication (only 2.4 GHz).

-PedalinoMini™ implements Wi-Fi Protected Setup (WPS) and Smart Config technology ([Espressif’s ESP-TOUCH protocol](https://www.espressif.com/en/products/software/esp-touch/overview)).
+SthopePedal implements Wi-Fi Protected Setup (WPS) and Smart Config technology ([Espressif’s ESP-TOUCH protocol](https://www.espressif.com/en/products/software/esp-touch/overview)).
 WPS needs access to the WPS button on the WiFi router.
 Smart Config requires a smartphone with one the following apps:

 - [ESP8266 SmartConfig](https://play.google.com/store/apps/details?id=com.cmmakerclub.iot.esptouch) for Android
 - [Espressif Esptouch](https://itunes.apple.com/us/app/espressif-esptouch/id1071176700?mt=8) for iOS

-If the WiFi network is not available PedalinoMini™ will create an hotspot for you.
-Once connected to the PedalinoMini™ hotspot, you can use the web interface to set the SSID and password of an access point that you would like to connect to.
+If the WiFi network is not available SthopePedal will create an hotspot for you.
+Once connected to the SthopePedal hotspot, you can use the web interface to set the SSID and password of an access point that you would like to connect to.

-- On power on PedalinoMini™ will try to connect to the last know access point
+- On power on SthopePedal will try to connect to the last know access point
 - If it cannot connect to the last used access point within 15 seconds it enters into Smart Config mode
 - Start one of the suggested apps to configure SSID and password
 - If it doesn't receive any SSID and password during the next 15 seconds it enters into WPS mode
-- Press or press and hold (it depends by your router) the WPS button on your WiFi router __after__ PedalinoMini™ entered in WPS mode
+- Press or press and hold (it depends by your router) the WPS button on your WiFi router __after__ SthopePedal entered in WPS mode
 - If it doesn't receive any SSID and password during the next 30 seconds it switch to AP mode
-- In AP mode PedalinoMini™ create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
+- In AP mode SthopePedal create a WiFi network called 'Pedalino-XXXXXXXX' waiting connection from clients.
 The required password is XXXXXXXX (uppercase).
 XXXXXXXX is a variable string.
-- Reboot PedalinoMini™ to restart the procedure.
+- Reboot SthopePedal to restart the procedure.

 ```C++
 void wifi_connect()